 Accessing cloud resources through FEFLOW and FePEST requires at least the installation of FEFLOW 7.5.1.
 All the necessary software components are installed together with the FEFLOW installation package.
-The installation of .NET Desktop Runtime 5.x is a technical requirement for the operation.
+Beside the FEFLOW installation, the new Cloud Simulations panel requires the installation of .NET Desktop Runtime 6.x (x64) and ASP.NET Core Runtime 6.x (x64).

 A company subscription to the MIKE Cloud is required for accessing MIKE Data Admin (DHI's cloud storage portal) and MIKE Cloud Engine Execution services.
 If you are unsure about your access rights or whether your company has access to a subscription, you can contact the technical support at firstname.lastname@example.org for any question.